mnarizzano/mmtranslator/README.md

 # MMTranslator (Mealy Machine Translator)
 ### MNcomp
 #### Description of the project
-This document is a simple example of a User Requirements Documents that is used as running example in the Software Engineering class at University of Genoa, course number 80154.
+This Project is a simple(and creative) example of how the entire process of Software Engineering can be applied to a simple software development.
+It is used as running example in the Software Engineering class at University of Genoa, course number 80154.
+It shows how the User requirements Document should be written and also the Design requirements documents.
+It also present an implementation solution and the testing plan.

-In this project we want to develop a system that takes in input a [Mealy Machine](https://en.wikipedia.org/wiki/Mealy_machine) in a given format and translate it into a different formats.
-The formats availables at the moment are [dot](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29),[kiss](https://automata.cs.ru.nl/BenchmarkCircuits/Kiss).
+The details about the project can be found in the [urs docs](urs/urs.md)